+Being objective suggests that you are concerned about facts and are not influenced by personal feelings or biases.
 Part of being objective is being fair in your work.
-Try to show both sides of an argument if you can and avoid making value judgements through your use of words such as “wonderful” or “sarcastically”.
-Being objective also makes your work more professional and believable.
+Try to consider both sides of an argument and avoid making value judgements by using words such as wonderful or appalling.
+Being objective also makes your work more professional and credible.

-Techniques to make your writing more objective
+Techniques for making your writing more objective

-- Be explicit in expressing your ideas.
+Be explicit in expressing your ideas: